Mount Clemens, MI

 Cameras | ✓ |

-Mount Clemens is a suburb located in Macomb County about 15 miles north of Detroit, Michigan, and has a population of roughly 17,000.
-Prostitution have been identified by community members as a serious problem dating back to the 1930s.
-Teen sex trafficking is also known to occur throughout Macomb County.
+Mount Clemens is a suburb located in Macomb County about 15 miles north of Detroit, Michigan, and has a population of roughly 15,000.
+Prostitution has been identified by community members as a serious problem dating back to the 1930s.
+Sex trafficking of teens is also known to occur throughout Macomb County.
 In contemporary efforts to reduce the demand for prostitution, police have conducted reverse stings.
-The city of Mount Clemens also can seize autos of those arrested for solicitation of prostitution.
+The city of Mount Clemens can also seize autos of those arrested for solicitation of prostitution.

 Neighborhood Action

 Around 2005, several neighborhood action campaigns targeting prostitution were launched in Mount Clemens.
-This included informal or non-organized action, such as angry activists posing as prostitutes to confront potential johns who circled through their neighborhood.
+This included informal or non-organized action, such as angry activists posing as prostituted persons to confront potential sex buyers who circled through their neighborhood.
 North Gratiot Neighborhood Watch members spent two days posing as prostituted women in an area north of the Mount Clemens downtown area, in a section known for its street crime.
-When potential johns pulled over, the activists handed out a flier that said, “If you’re soliciting sex and/or drugs in this neighborhood, you are being videotaped.
+When potential buyers pulled over, the activists handed out a flier that said, “If you’re soliciting sex and/or drugs in this neighborhood, you are being videotaped.
 Stay tuned for the 11 (o’clock) news.
 Zero tolerance.”
 Any videos were turned into the police department as well.

 Key Partners